-Main Street area revitalization efforts seek to rejuvenate older, downtown business districts while retaining the area's traditional and Historic character.
-The purpose of the HOPE VI Main Street Program is to provide assistance to smaller communities in the development of affordable housing that is undertaken in connection with a Main Street revitalization effort.
+The Main Street program seeks to rejuvenate older, downtown business districts while retaining the area's traditional and Historic character.
+To do this, the Main Street program provides assistance to smaller communities in the development of affordable housing that is undertaken in connection with a Main Street revitalization effort.
 Obsolete commercial offices or buildings can be reconfigured into rent producing affordable housing.

 In December, 2003, the American Dream Downpayment Act became law.
-This Act amended the statute that controls the HOPE VI program.
-Part of the Act set aside a portion of all future HOPE VI funds for grants to small communities that have Main Street rejuvenation projects.
-The Act limited the size of communities that are eligible for these grants to a population of 50,000, and 100 or less physical public housing units.
-Section 8 Housing Choice Vouchers do not affect the number of public housing units.
+This Act amended Section 24 of the Housing Act of 1937, the statute that controls the Choice Neighborhoods Initiative.
+Part of the Act set aside a portion of all future Choice Neighborhoods funds for grants to small communities that have Main Street rejuvenation projects in progress.
+The Act limited the size of communities that are eligible for these grants.

-Only units of general local government, as defined in the NOFA, are eligible to apply.
+Only units of general local government, as defined in each current NOFA, are eligible to apply.
 The primary eligibility requirements are that the applicant:

 - Be a local government (subdivision of a State or Territory);